 Layer 2 network switches does not rewrite the frame header MAC addressing.
 It examines the source MAC address and destination MAC address.
 The source MAC address and associated port is added to the MAC address table if it isn’t listed.
 The switch then does a lookup of the destination MAC address.in the MAC address table to makes a forwarding decision.
 The frame is forwarded out the switch port associated with the destination MAC address.

 The host then creates an IP packet with destination IP address of server and frame with MAC address of default gateway.
-From there, router will send a proxy ARP broadcast on network to learn MAC address of a server on a remote subnet.
-ARP response is sent from server with MAC address to router that forwards onto host.
-All ARP tables are updated per Layer 3 hop between source and destination.
+From there, default gateway will send a proxy ARP broadcast to learn MAC address of a server on a remote subnet.
+ARP response is sent from server with MAC address to default gateway.
+ARP tables in forwarding path between source and destination are updated.
+Layer 2 switches do not have an ARP table.

 MAC Learning and Aging